coolmarvel/pos-blockchain/README.md

     }
     ```
 11. Send stake transactions again to change the leader
-12. Stop the ICO App when you're done.s
+12. Stop the ICO App when you're done.